-Who gets fired up at the thought of solving a problem?
+who gets fired up at the thought of solving a problem? we do.

 Manufacturers of advanced ceramics such as catalytic converters, diesel particulate filters and industrial environmental filters require ingredients that provide the right amount of plasticity and workability during the shaping and molding process, while maintaining firmness of the wet mass after extrusion and before drying (wet green strength).